Bruno Mars: 2022–2025: World tour and further collaborations

 Mars continued his Bruno Mars at Park MGM concert residency in 2022, and began a world tour with shows in Sydney and Tokyo.
-The tour continued in 2023 in South Korea, the Philippines, Brazil, Chile, Georgia and Israel.
+The tour continued in 2023 in South Korea, the Philippines, Brazil, and Chile.
 After performing in Tel Aviv on October 4, a second Tel Aviv concert scheduled for October 7 along with a concert in Doha scheduled for the following day were cancelled due to the October 7 attack.
-The following year, after dates in Tokyo, Bangkok and Singapore, the tour ended with a 14-show leg in Brazil.
-He kept performing shows at his concert residency alongside the world tour.
-The 37 shows reported during 2023 grossed more than $66.3 million.
-As of May 2025, 20 shows have been reported between Brazil and Las Vegas, selling 849 thousand tickets and a total gross of $101 million.
+In 2024, after dates in Tokyo, Bangkok and Singapore, the tour ended with a 14-show leg in Brazil.
+He performed shows at his concert residency alongside the tour.
+The 115 shows reported sold 2,218,000 million tickets and grossed $359.8 million.

-In 2023, Mars was working on his next studio album with Brody Brown, Lawrence and James Fauntleroy.
-The album was reportedly near completion that May, with a new sound and a tentative release date.
-Mars was in early talks with Live Nation Entertainment for a 2024–2025 tour.
-In 2024, D'Mile was involved on the singer's follow up album.
-In 2025, Andrew Watt and Andrew Wyatt said they had worked on a song with Mars.
-D'Mile affirmed he was working with the singer on his studio album.

-Mars and Lady Gaga released their single, "Die with a Smile", on August 16, 2024.
+Lady Gaga and Mars released their single, "Die with a Smile", on August 16, 2024.
 It was his first number-one on the Billboard Global 200, and topped the charts in Canada, the Netherlands, New Zealand, Switzerland and the U.S. The song received the Best Pop Duo/Group Performance award at the 2025 Grammy Awards and was nominated for Song of the Year.
-A month later, Mars and Rosé released "Apt.", the lead single of Rosé's debut album Rosie (2024).
+A month later, Rosé and Mars released "APT.", the lead single of Rosé's debut album Rosie (2024).
 It was Mars's second number-one on the Billboard Global 200, and topped Australia, Canada, Germany, the Netherlands and New Zealand charts.
-Both were the world's top-streamed songs in November 2024, continuing into January 2025.
-On January 24, 2025, Mars and Sexyy Red released "Fat Juicy & Wet".
-The single charted moderately in the US, Canada and New Zealand.
+The song was for three awards at the 2026 Grammy Awards, including Song and Record of the Year.
+It won International Song of the Year at the Brit Awards 2026.

-In December 2024, Mars appeared on the covers of Hits and Las Vegas Magazine.
-According to Hits publisher, he is expected to release an album and tour in 2025.
-Ken Miller of Las Vegas Magazine said that Mars has been working on a new album since early 2023.
-Mars produced a new cover of "Burning Love" by Elvis Presley performed by his nephews Nyjah Music and Zyah Rhythm for the Lilo & Stitch (2025) movie.
-In June 2025, Mars was announced as the Fortnite Festival featured artist for Season 9.
-To commemorate, the single, "Bonde do Brunão" was released.
+On January 24, 2025, Sexyy Red and Mars released "Fat Juicy & Wet".
+It entered the top ten of various Hip Hop and R&B charts.
+Mars produced a cover of Presley's "Burning Love" performed by Nyjah Music and Zyah Rhythm for Lilo & Stitch (2025).
+In June 2025, Mars was the featured artist for Fortnite Festivals ninth season; to commemorate, "Bonde do Brunão" was released as a single.
+In December 2025, Mars revealed that he and Rosé have worked in another song but have yet to release it.